 Before we get to that, let's address the other side of the squeeze.

-Lead-generation companies have positioned themselves as the answer for firms that can't compete on ad spend.
-The pitch is simple: we generate the leads, you pay per lead, no upfront commitment required.
+Lead-generation companies have positioned themselves as the answer for firms that cannot compete on ad spend.
+The pitch is simple: we generate the leads, you pay per lead, and there is no upfront commitment required.
 Some charge per call.
 Some charge per form submission.
 The price ranges from a couple hundred to several hundred dollars per lead depending on practice area and market.

 Here's what the pitch doesn't emphasize.

-The lead isn't yours.
+The lead is not yours.
 The person filled out a form on the lead-gen company's website, not yours.
 They clicked on the lead-gen company's ad.
 The relationship, such as it is, started with someone else's brand.
-You're a vendor fulfilling someone else's customer acquisition.
+You are a vendor fulfilling someone else's customer acquisition.

-The lead isn't exclusive.
-Most lead-gen models sell the same lead to multiple firms.
-The person who submitted a form at 2 PM gets calls from three to five attorneys within the hour.
-The "lead" becomes a race to the phone, and the firm that wins isn't necessarily the best fit — it's the one that called back fastest.
-This is not how attorney-client relationships should begin.
+The lead is not exclusive.
+Many lead-gen models sell the same lead to multiple firms.
+The person who submitted a form gets calls from several attorneys.
+The "lead" becomes a race to the phone, and the firm that wins is not necessarily the best fit.
+The winner is often the one that called back fastest.

 The economics erode over time.
 As more firms in your market buy from the same lead-gen provider, competition for those leads increases.
 Prices rise.
-Quality doesn't.
-You're paying more for leads that are simultaneously being sold to your competitors, and you have no ability to improve the funnel because you don't control any part of it — not the ad, not the landing page, not the follow-up sequence, not the data.
+Quality may not.
+You are paying more for leads that may also be sold to competitors, and you have limited ability to improve the funnel because you do not control the ad, landing page, follow-up sequence, or data.

 You build nothing.
 Every dollar you spend with a lead-gen company buys you a transaction.
-It doesn't build your brand, improve your search presence, or create any asset you own.
+It does not build your brand, improve your search presence, or create any asset you own.
 Stop paying, and every trace of that spending disappears.
-You're renting someone else's marketing infrastructure at a markup, and they keep all the equity.
+You are renting someone else's marketing infrastructure at a markup, and they keep all the equity.

-Lead generation isn't inherently a bad model for every situation.
+Lead generation is not inherently a bad model for every situation.
 But as a long-term strategy for building a sustainable practice, it has a fundamental structural problem: the provider's incentive is to keep you dependent, not to make you successful.

 What Local Firms Actually Have